Professor Holger Nehring

 About me

 I am a contemporary historian of Europe (including Britain) who believes that all good history is in some shape or form contemporary history.
 I also work a lot with theories and concepts from the social sciences, especially sociology and International Relations.
-I do research on two themes: the transnational history of social movements (especially peace movements) and the history of the Cold War (in particular the history of military infrastructure).
+I do research on two themes: the transnational history of social movements (especially peace movements), the history of the Cold War (in particular the history of military infrastructure), and the ways in which ideas and culture have influenced responses to cultural diplomacy and soft power.

-Together with Dr Sam Alberti at National Museums Scotland (PI), I am currently working on a large project 'Materialising the Cold War', generously funded by the AHRC (AH/V001078/1).
-The project analyses museum collections and displays across the UK and Europe - covering everything from military and social history to technology, art and design - to understand how the Cold War materialised in a specific national context and ask exactly how it features in museums today (http://mcw.stir.ac.uk/).
+Together with Dr Sam Alberti at National Museums Scotland (PI), I was Co-I on a large project on 'Materialising the Cold War', generously funded by the AHRC (AH/V001078/1).
+The project analysed museum collections and displays across the UK and Europe - covering everything from military and social history to technology, art and design - to understand how the Cold War materialised in a specific national context and ask exactly how it features in museums today (http://mcw.stir.ac.uk/).
+It has resulted in a toolkit for museum, a popular book on Cold War Scotland and an edited collection on Cold War Museology.

-I also hold a British Academy Innovation Fellowship (together with Wilton Park, the Foreign Commonwealth and Development Office's executive agency) to work on paradiplomacy and regional development in the UK context (https://pare.stir.ac.uk/).
+In 2023, I held a British Academy Innovation Fellowship (together with Wilton Park, the Foreign Commonwealth and Development Office's executive agency) to work on sub-national diplomacy and regional development in the UK context (https://pare.stir.ac.uk/).

 My biography has prepared me for this interdisciplinary journey.
 I received my training in contemporary history, political science, and philosophy.
 Before joining Stirling's Division of History and Politics in September 2013, I was based in various positions at the University of Sheffield.
 I hold a DPhil from Oxford which I had the pleasure to attend with very generous funding from a Rhodes scholarship.